sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the Popup control to allow dragging the popup window to a different position.
 * Implements the COPYHTML and COPYTEXT operations.
 * Fixes an issue in the module that assigns the default fields' values when the form has active the delay evaluation of the equations.

-= 1.2.53 =

-* Improves the plugin security.
-Special thanks to Tiffany Tyson, Customer Support Engineer at WordFence.
-Pay attention to users who pass additional attributes through the form shortcode.
-In previous plugin versions, the attributes were converted as Javascript variables with global scope.
-For example, in shortcodes like [CP_CALCULATED_FIELDS id="1" custom_attr="234"], the plugin created the custom_attr variable with value 234, and you could use it directly in the equations as custom_attr*fieldname1.
-However, this feature hides a serious problem.
-You could overwrite global variables like window or document.
-The current plugin update generates the variable as a property of the cff_var object, and you should use it as cff_var['custom_attr'] or cff_var.custom_attr

-The previous code example must be overwritten as cff_var['custom_attr']*fieldname1
-* Modifies the RESETFORM operation.
-* The build button supports Ctrl+click to open forms builder on another tab or window.
-* Implements the Developer Notes attribute in the forms controls to display notes in the forms builder only and help the development of complex forms.
-* Fixes an issue in the Popup control.
-* Modifies the processing of the parameters in the SERVER-SIDE equations (Developer and Platinum plugin versions).